fishcus/KAP-manual/en/operation/routine_ops/project_metadata_export_import.en.md

 ### Prerequisite

-- Check that users need **System ADMIN** or **Project ADMIN** permission;
+- Check that users have **System ADMIN** or **Project ADMIN** permission;
 - Check that the exported project must contain a Cube;
 - Check the imported project.
-If the cube contains a Segment, it needs to be purged first.
+If the cube contains a Segment, it needs to be purged first;
+- Only support Kyligence Enterprise systems with same verison.

 ### Metadata Export